LambdaHack/LambdaHack/README.markdown

 Allure of the Stars
 ===================

-Allure of the Stars is a [roguelike] [1] computer game in early development that employs procedural content generation evolving in response to player behaviour, with the goal of ensuring high replayability.
+This is an alpha prerelease of Allure of the Stars, a near-future Sci-Fi [roguelike] [1] and tactical squad game.
+Long term goals are high replayability and auto-balancing through procedural content generation and persistent content modification based on player behaviour.
-The game is written in [Haskell] [2] and based on the versatile [LambdaHack engine] [3],
+The game is written in [Haskell] [2] and based on the [LambdaHack roguelike engine] [3],

 Compilation and installation